tgoelles/cookiecutter_science/{{ cookiecutter.repo_name }}/README.md

     |   |-- 1raw                            <- The original, immutable data dump.
     |   |-- 2interim                        <- Intermediate data that has been transformed.
     |   `-- 3processed                      <- The final, canonical data sets for modelling or presentations.
-    |-- delivery                            <- Deliver to clients or internal.
     |-- notebooks                           <- Jupyter notebooks.
     |   `-- exploratory                     <- Data explorations
     |       `-- 1.0-tg-example.ipynb        <- Jupyter notebook with naming conventions. tg are initials